stgl/scarplet/README.md

 - group methods can't track progress if `ignore_result=True`...

 ### Running workers
+- Queue up tasks, then launch workers: better chance of consuming tasks sitting on queue?
 - Use `celery --autoscale=min,max` to limit concurrent jobs (best with concurrency at least # processors)
 - Running multiple workers on one machine doesn't seem to make a difference in how jobs are consumed